tadewoosh/CNC-mill-electrical/README.md

 # CNC mill: electrical
-The electrical part of the CNC mill project.
+The electrical part of the CNC router/mill project.

-This repo contains the files needed for construction of a custom machine controller based on the [GRBL 1.1](https://github.com/gnea/grbl) project.
-If you dont want to make your own PCB you can still use GRBL compatible Arduino boards.
+This repo contains the files needed for construction of a custom motion controller based on the [GRBL 1.1](https://github.com/gnea/grbl) project.
+If you don't want to make your own PCB you can still use GRBL compatible Arduino boards.

 ## Block diagram
 ![diagram1](./Images/diagram1.png)